 Brand names are an important decision.
 When naming a radio show, what goes into making the final selection?
 Will it be Zippy and Peppy in the Morning?
 The Dawn Patrol?
 The Breakfast Flakes?
 How about The Morning Zoo?
 Or simply The (Your Name Here) Show?

-The name of a radio show, the name of the station, the name of each feature and even the name used on the air are all brand names, and worth some serious thought.
+The name of a radio show, the name of the station, the name of each feature and even the name personalities use on the air are all brand names.
+Each deserves careful thought.

 There are a million possible names for a radio show.
 Here are some guidelines on choosing wisely to find the best for your situation.

 Try to align the show name with the station position if possible.
 Great talent leverages the station’s popularity to become famous.
-In return, that celebrity status becomes a benefit by returning value to the station.
+In return, celebrity status becomes a benefit by adding value to the station.

 The name must fit the show.
 Alternative station X96/Salt Lake City calls their morning show Radio From Hell.
 It fits the personality, the format and the station brand.

 Provocative names are almost always more memorable than a “regular” name.
-Provocative doesn’t mean dirty or edgy, but interesting and engaging.
-Names that connect with core values and allow the listener to attach their own impression to a show will work!
+Provocative doesn’t mean dirty or edgy.
+It means interesting and engaging, with the ability to provoke a response.
+Names that connect with core values and allow the listener to attach an emotion will work!

 Humans attach complex meanings to sounds.
 Study how phonemes affect a brand’s image.
-Phonemes, right.
 You’re wondering, “What’s a phoneme?”.
 Here’s a explanation.

-But don’t settle on a name just because it starts with the same sound, though.
+But don’t settle on a name just because it starts with the same sound.
 A name like Morning Madness may check the phonemes box, but do you really want to say that on the air over and over?

-Pay attention to how the show’s name actually sounds, and the mood that sound might represent.
+Pay attention to how the show’s name actually sounds, and the mood that sound represents.

-There probably isn’t just one simple answer to methods used to find a great show name, but here are some considerations when brainstorming a show name.
+There probably isn’t one simple way naming a radio show, but here are some considerations when brainstorming.

 Work on Brainwriting.
-Have the creative team spend ten minutes writing down every names they can think of.
+Have the creative team spend ten minutes writing down every name they can think of.
 Then share the list with the person next to them.
-Discuss the pros and cons.
-Then write for ten more minutes and repeat.
+Discuss pros and cons.
+This will inspire new ideas.
+Now write for ten more minutes and repeat.

 Digital Applications.
 Does it work as a URL?
 Is it easy to remember and spell?
-And is the name available online?
+Even if promoting a morning show website isn’t in the strategic plan, it’s still a good idea to buy the domain and redirect it to their page on the station site.
 Also, consider how unique the name is for smart speakers.
-What happens when you say, “Alexa, play NAME…” The name of the smart speaker skill should be the brand name.
+More and more, listeners will be seeking audio content by show name, not station name.
+What happens when you say, “Alexa, play (Name)…”

 Test It.
-When you narrow the final list, test the finalists with random people.
-This usually should not be radio folks, who are always jaded and find reasons not to like new ideas.
-In fact, that’s how a lot of great ideas end up as generic.
-Try to find out if respondents can understand the name, remember it, or write it.
-And ask them what they think a radio show with that name would sound like.
+When narrowing the final list, test the possible names with random people.
+This usually should not be radio folks.
+They are always jaded and find reasons not to like new ideas.
+Just kidding.
+Kind of.
+But they are too close to it to offer valid feedback.
+Try to find out if respondents understand the name, are likely to remember it, and if in a Diary market, write it down.
+Important question: Ask what they think a radio show with that name would sound like.

-A show name apart from the personalities is not a requirement.
+A show name apart from personalities is not a requirement.
 It’s fine to be known by the names of the talent.
-Roger & Marilyn in the morning (CHUM-FM/Toronto) is the name of the show and the personalities on the show.
-You don’t have to call it anything beyond that.
+Roger & Marilyn in the morning (CHUM-FM/Toronto) is the name of a show and the personalities on the show.
+It doesn’t have to be anything beyond that.
 But it may take longer for the show to establish, and you may be missing an opportunity to make a statement about the show through the name.